hisarciklilar/fun_fact_stats/README.md

   - [GitHub Guides](https://github.com/git-guides)
   - [Stack overflow](https://stackoverflow.com)
       - To solve the issue of a connection failure, Pawel Trojanski suggested to increase buffer size by using `git config http.postBuffer 524288000`.
 Available from [https://stackoverflow.com/questions/77856025/git-error-rpc-failed-http-400-curl-22-the-requested-url-returned-error-400-se](https://stackoverflow.com/questions/77856025/git-error-rpc-failed-http-400-curl-22-the-requested-url-returned-error-400-se) [Accessed 13 September 2024]
+- The YouTube video refused to play when I included the video url on fun facts page.
+I resolved the issue by  making a change in the video address following the suggestion of [camperbot](https://forum.freecodecamp.org/t/youtube-refused-to-connect/245262) on [freeCodeCamp](https://forum.freecodecamp.org/) [Accessed on 15 September 2024].
 ### Font Color

 - I used the [Color Contrast Analyzer](https://dequeuniversity.com/rules/axe/4.9/color-contrast) to find the right replacement for the colors that failed the contrast test during Lighthouse checks.